 Simpson said it was important for patients and their families and friends, as well as for employers to better understand how far the medical community has come in finding treatments for mental illness.
 As more people are comfortable talking about it, he said, it will lead to more timely and appropriate treatment.
 Someone, for instance, who has to leave work to receive medical help will easily tell an employer, but for those who are receiving mental illness treatment, it is usually harder to make that information public.

 "People will get treatment quicker if stigma is reduced.
 There's no question about it," Simpson said.
 "People will feel more comfortable making the call getting their loved one into care and bringing themselves into services.
-Right now stigma keeps people away from getting care."

 The Retreat received an anonymous $50,000 donation to fund the campaign, which will be focused within Vermont, said Retreat Vice President of Strategy and Development Konstantin von Krusenstiern.